 They are not required to provide risk information.

 Help-seeking ads educate consumers about a disease or condition and let people know that treatments exist, but do not name a specific drug.
 Health-seeking ads are not required to provide risk information.
 These adds are regulated by the Federal Trade Commission, rather than the FDA.

 With all the information that is required in DTC ads, consumers can be left feeling overwhelmed and confused.
-What information should you focus on when you see these ads?
 While the benefits of the drugs are often explicitly defined, the risks may not be as clear.

 Fortunately, most ads note that it is essential to talk with your doctor about the risks of any medication before you start taking it.
 This is the best advice of all.
 The doctor who will be prescribing the advertised medication is in the best position to determine whether or not its benefits outweigh its risks in your unique situation.
 Remember, the advertisement is geared to the general public, not you in particular.

-In a study published in the Journal of the American Medical Association, researchers studied the rate at which doctors prescribed prescription drugs for patients with major depression.
+In one study, researchers looked at the rate at which doctors prescribed prescription drugs for patients with major depression.
 The study found that when patients request prescription drugs from their doctor, doctors are more likely to prescribe them than when no request is made.
 This study underscored the fact that patients have the power to influence their own healthcare.